I Wanna Be a Hippy: The Smurfs version

-In 1996, the Smurfs released a parody of the song called "I've Got a Little Puppy" which was included on the album The Smurfs Go Pop!
-The parody charted within the top 10 in the United Kingdom, peaking at number four for two weeks in September.
+In 1996, the Smurfs released a parody of the song called "I've Got a Little Puppy", which was included on the album The Smurfs Go Pop! as the third track.
+This version was produced by William Jackson, Barry Corbett, and Frans Erkelens and was released as a single in the United Kingdom on 26 August 1996 through EMI Records.
+The parody charted within the top 10 of the UK Singles Chart, peaking at number four for two weeks in September 1996.
+It was the UK's 54th-best-selling single of 1996 and was awarded a silver certification from the British Phonographic Industry (BPI) for shipments exceeding 200,000 copies.